khrj/listen-to-jia/README.md

 # Listen to [Jia](https://github.com/cjdenio/jia)

-Made for the [Hack Club Slack](https://hackclub.com/slack), "Listen to Jia" is a bot that deletes messages on which Jia reacts with ‼️ automatically.
+Made for the [Hack Club Slack](https://hackclub.com/slack), _Listen to Jia_ is a bot that deletes messages on which Jia reacts with ‼️ automatically.

 ## Authorize